Superfan says Corey Hart promised to honour cancelled VIP pass from 1987

 "It says your tickets and passes will be honored when the tour resumes," Chountalos said while re-reading the 32-year-old letter.

-When she learned the pop music icon will finally be back in Vancouver for Tuesday night’s show at Rogers Arena – she decided to ask him on Facebook if he’d keep his promise.
+When she learned the pop music icon would finally be back in Vancouver for Tuesday night’s show at Rogers Arena – she decided to ask him on Facebook if he’d keep his promise.

 She was shocked when he actually responded.